What Happens After Treatment for Small Intestine Adenocarcinoma?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document called Living with Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
-You can read it online, or we can send a free copy to you.
+Understanding Recurrence gives more detailed information on this.

 For other people, the cancer may never go away completely.
 They may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document called When Cancer Doesn’t Go Away talks more about this.
+Managing Cancer as a Chronic Illness talks more about this.

 When treatment ends, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.